notonthehighstreet/toga/toga.json.md

 This is the name of the component which contains the vendor code.
 Take a look at our [example vendor component](/tests/components/vendor/index.js).

+### bundle (object)

+This object states a mapping between the node-module being required and the global variable name.
+It should map directly to what is being set within your `vendor` component.

 ## components (object)

 This object is needed to tell Toga about where the components reside within your project.